6 Signs You’re Addicted To Working Out

 A family that you care about, a career that you’re focused on, friends that you enjoy seeing.

-Well, if you find that the gym starts encroaching on the space you have available for these other important things, then it may be out of balance.
+Well, if you find that working out starts encroaching on the space you have available for these other important things, then it may be out of balance.

-When the gym stops being something that you do in addition to other things, and morphs into something that you do instead of other things, then you know that you’ve crossed over the line.
+When working out stops being something that you do in addition to other things, and morphs into something that you do instead of other things, then you know that you’ve crossed over the line.

 Symptom #6: You consciously overtrain.